minhealthnz/health-and-independence-report/README.md

-# Health and Independence Report
+# Health and Independence Report supplementary data

 This repository contains supplementary data used in Manatū Hauora's Health and Independence Reports.
 These data tables present a range of unpublished data, including population statistics, New Zealand Health Survey 3-year pooled data and other datasets used to inform the reports.